EU-Alert: EU Legislation

 As per 11 December 2018, the Council of the European Union has adopted the new Directive on European Electronic Communications Code (EECC).
 Under the new Directive, all EU member states will also have to set up a public warning system to protect citizens.
 This system will send alerts to all citizens and visitors mobile phones in a specific area in the event of a natural disaster, terrorist attack or other major emergency in their area.
+Cell Broadcast is one solution, but LB-SMS may also be acceptable according to the regulation.

 The mandatory implementation of the public warning system will have to be in place by 21 June 2022 for each EU member state (Full text of the European Electronic Communications Code).